Dumbbell Side Bend

 Instructions

-• Stand upright with your feet shoulder-width apart, holding the dumbbell in one hand at your side.
+• Stand tall with your feet about hip-width apart and the dumbbell hanging straight down at one side.

 Tips & Tricks